balancer/code-review/rate-providers/asETHRateProvider.md

 ### Administrative Privileges
 - [ ] The Rate Provider is upgradeable (e.g., via a proxy architecture or an `onlyOwner` function that updates the price source address).

-- [x] Some other portion of the price pipeline is upgradeable (e.g., the token itself, an oracle, or some piece of a larger system that tracks the price). \<Delete this hint: If unchecked, delete all of the bullets below.\>
+- [x] Some other portion of the price pipeline is upgradeable (e.g., the token itself, an oracle, or some piece of a larger system that tracks the price).
     - upgradeable component: saETH `ERC4626Upgradeable` [eth:0xF1617882A71467534D14EEe865922de1395c9E89](https://etherscan.io/address/0xF1617882A71467534D14EEe865922de1395c9E89#code)
         - admin address: [eth:0xEC852538b5b6A62390fEE1432756a61834B7D79A](https://etherscan.io/address/0xEC852538b5b6A62390fEE1432756a61834B7D79A)
         - admin type: multisig